timwingfield/timwingfield.github.com/_posts/2011-11-01-kanban-on-the-factory-floor.md

 that lesser post-it note if you need the capacity.

 Let's take a look at that same situation in our factory.
-We have a new order that just came it, and it is an urgent one.
+We have a new order that just came in, and it is an urgent one.
 Yeah, I know we already have 8 tons of steel being welded by the robots, go ahead and put another 8 tons of steel on top of that and get it done first.